phievo/phievo/docs/source/analyse.md

 ### Creating a custom module

-Every module of contained int the *Notebook* object of the *CellModule*  class.
-The latter is only a minimal template used to constrain the minimal requirement a module must have.
+Every module of contained in the *Notebook* object of the *CellModule*  class.
+The latter is a minimal template used to constrain the minimal requirement a module must have:

 - `__init__(self,Notebook)` : The init function takes the *Notebook* it is contained in as an argument.
-- `display(self)`: The function must be redefined to display the widgets and to handle the relation between them.
 - `update(self)` : If the module has dependencies, this function must be defined.
 When dependency is updated, this function is called.
+- `display(self)`: The function must be redefined to display the widgets and to handle the relation between them.

 #### \_\_init\_\_
-This the function where you define the different widgets of the module.
-It is also here that you define the dependencies of the module or create a new one.
-The dependencies system exists to allow communication between different *CellModules*.
+This is the function where you define the different widgets for the module.
+It is also here that you define the dependencies of the module or create a new ones.
+The dependencies system allows communication between different *CellModules*.

 ```python
 ## Inform the notebook that MyModule depends on the Seed